 10. She believes that less, almost always, in design as in life, is more.

-11. She has designed logos for boutiques in Brooklyn and Portland, a performance troupe, an animal hospital, a popcorn cart, a northern Indian take-out place, a plethora of publications, fiber arts studio and for her favorite yarn company, Quince & Co.
+11. She has designed logos for boutiques in Brooklyn and Portland, ME, a performance troupe, an animal hospital, a popcorn cart, a northern Indian take-out place, a plethora of publications, cookbooks, book covers and whiskey labels.

 13. Two of the cookbooks she designed in 2015 have been nominated for James Beard Awards— Heartlandia: Heritage Recipes from Portland's The Country Cat and Sourdough.
 Sourdough was a cookbook award winner in 2016!

 14. She established the visual concept and handled all the art direction and design for the original year of Maine magazine.

 15. Best concert she saw recently: M. Ward.

 16. The New York Times called The Whole Hog Cookbook “aggressively pretty.”

 18. The International Association of Culinary Professionals (IACP) named Summerland a finalist in the global design category.

 19. Most of the art on the walls of her home (which is also her studio) in Portland, Maine, is made by friends.